ejmmedina/image-processing-webapp/README.md

 ##### Deployment

-The project is initially deployed on a personal domain (that has already expired), hosted using Amazon's EC2 and nginx.
+The project is initially deployed on a personal domain (that has already expired), hosted using Amazon's EC2, Flask, and nginx.

 ##### Questions